oureveryday/Steam-auto-crack/src/bin/Goldberg/Example/Readme.txt

 The format is: STAT_NAME=type=default value
 The type can be: int, float or avgrate
 The default value is simply a number that represents the default value for the stat.

+You can use the scripts\stats_schema_achievement_gen\achievements_gen.py script in the emu source code repo to generate a stats config from a steam: appcache\stats\UserGameStatsSchema_{appid}.bin file.

+Build id:
+Add a steam_settings\build_id.txt with the build id if the game doesn't show the correct build id and you want the emu to give it the correct one.
+An example can be found in steam_settings.EXAMPLE

+SteamHTTP:
+Add a steam_settings\http folder.
+The folder should contain the domain name and path to the files that will be returned by steamHTTP like so:
+For example this url: https://en.wikipedia.org/wiki/Main_Page Would be: steam_settings\http\en.wikipedia.org\wiki\Main_Page The Main_Page file would contain the data returned by the steamHTTP api when it tries to access: https://en.wikipedia.org/wiki/Main_Page
+An example that was made for payday 2 can be found in steam_settings.EXAMPLE

 Support for CPY steam_api(64).dll cracks: See the build in the experimental folder.